 What are the best Emily Blunt movies?
-Emily Blunt has come a long way since shining in supporting roles in some of the best comedy movies like The Devil Wears Prada, and is now an undisputed household name and is currently one of the biggest actors in Hollywood.
+Emily Blunt has come a long way since shining in supporting roles in the likes of The Devil Wears Prada, now an undisputed household name, and currently one of the biggest actors in Hollywood.
 You can always rely on Blunt to draw in huge box-office numbers, and most importantly, she is always going to deliver a brilliant performance, giving her all to every role she has taken over the years.

 Arguably, the key to Blunt’s success is her range and versatility as an actor.
 She is just as comfortable in a charming Disney movie, as she is getting gritty and grisly in an epic thriller movie, or leading the fight for survival in a horror movie.
 Whatever the genre, Emily Blunt brings a great screen presence and makes every movie better.

 But, what are the absolute best Emily Blunt movies?
 We dive into her impressive filmography and pick out the best movies featuring one of the best actors working today.
 They may not all be family-friendly, but we think every one of these movies are supercalifragilistic!

 The best Emily Blunt movies:

 - The Devil Wears Prada

 Director Denis Villeneuve may be better known for his more recent venture into the deserts of Arrakis in science fiction movie Dune, but the filmmaker’s incredible run of top-tier movies first caught my attention back in 2015, with the pulsating thriller movie Sicario.

 As Kate, an FBI agent who gets tangled up in a hostile war against the Mexican drug cartel, Emily Blunt displays a brilliant versatility, perfectly toeing the line between vulnerability and tenacity.
 She is joined in an all-star cast by Josh Brolin, Daniel Kaluuya, and Benicio del Toro.